tbranyen/redux-create-action-types/README.md

 ### [Symbols](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol)

-Symbols are string-like objects in JavaScript that are guarenteed unique, work well with `switch` statements, are easy to write, and can serialize to plain text strings.
+Symbols are string-like objects in JavaScript that are guaranteed unique, work well with `switch` statements, are easy to write, and can serialize to plain text strings.
 They seem like the perfect & ideal match for this use case.
 While they break down with the same limitations of strings in terms of verbosity,